Introducing Czech Republic

-Comfortable walking shoes, as not only is Prague best explored on foot, but there are some wonderful hiking opportunities available in the Czech countryside.
+Comfortable walking shoes, as Prague best explored on foot and there are some wonderful hiking opportunities in the Czech countryside.

 What's on in the Czech Republic

-Prague hosts one of the biggest New Year's Eve parties in Europe.
-The Prague Spring (May/June) is simply one of the world's greatest classical music festivals.
+Prague hosts one of the biggest New Year's Eve parties in Europe, and the Prague Spring (May/June) is simply one of the world's greatest classical music festivals.
 Forget Oktoberfest, the Czech Republic's Pilsner Fest (August) is the place to go for beer connoisseurs.
-The Prague Writers' Festival (May/June) is an excellent festival, attended by leading members of Europe's literati.
-More information on Czech Republic Events.
+The Prague Writers' Festival (May/June) is excellent, attended by leading members of Europe's literati.

 Did you know?

 -Per capita, the Czechs are the world's heaviest beer drinkers.

 -The sugar cube was invented in the Czech Republic in 1843.

 -There are more than 2,000 castles, keeps and castle ruins in the Czech Republic, giving the country the third highest density of castles in the world.